Brampton says dissolving Peel Region would cost $1.3-billion over next decade

 The dissolution of the region has been a key policy pushed by Mississauga Mayor Bonnie Crombie and her predecessor, long-time mayor Hazel McCallion, who died earlier this year.
 Mr. Ford’s government confirmed it would dissolve Peel in the spring, introducing legislation.
 But the government has paused plans to redraw other regional governments that surround Toronto – Halton, York and Durham – and put them under review.

-Ms. Crombie, now running for the Ontario Liberal leadership, had argued that Mississauga taxpayers were footing too much of the bill for Peel Region, particularly as Caledon and Brampton continue to require expanded infrastructure in order to grow.
-But Mr. Brown has long opposed tearing up Peel.
+Ms. Crombie, now running for the Ontario Liberal leadership, had argued that Mississauga taxpayers were footing too much of the bill for Peel Region, particularly as Caledon and Brampton continue to require expanded infrastructure to grow.

+In a statement, Ms. Crombie called Mr. Brown’s figures “a political stunt” and said he is trying to circumvent a process that is already under way and working.
+She said none of the numbers quoted have been validated by the transition board, Mississauga, Peel Region or Caledon.

+Caledon Mayor Annette Groves said in an e-mailed statement that her region is meeting with officials in Peel, Brampton and Mississauga to understand what is required for dissolution and is “committed to finding solutions that ensure the financial viability of all three municipalities.”

 The new push against the end of Peel is being made after Mr. Ford’s government has reversed itself on a series of policies, including its plan to allow housing on parts of the protected Greenbelt – now the subject of an RCMP investigation.